 NYTW is committed to providing interns with structured and substantive experiential learning.
 Each intern is assigned to a specific department and staff supervisor.
 Occasional cross-departmental projects allow interns to gain insight into multiple areas of administrative work.
-In addition, the entire company of NYTW interns gathers every month for a lunchtime or evening mentoring event with an invited guest from the NYTW staff or the theatre community to discuss their work and share ideas.
+In addition, NYTW interns gather on a regular basis for lunchtime meetings or evening mentoring events with an invited guest from the NYTW staff or the theatre community to discuss their work and share ideas.

 Artistic Interns work closely with the Artistic staff, providing producing and administrative support for all artistic and workshop programming.
 Artistic Interns help to facilitate our Mondays @ 3 reading series; assist in the planning, budgeting and coordinating of all departmental events; and participate in Friday morning Artistic staff meetings.
 Interns may also be asked to contribute to The Brief, read scripts and attend performances on behalf of NYTW with other members of the artistic staff.
 Summer interns assist heavily in the coordination of NYTW’s Summer Residencies, which include company management responsibilities like arranging travel and lodging for artists.
 The Artistic Internship is a wonderful opportunity for individuals interested in learning about how a non-profit theatre functions through the lens of the artistic department.
 A strong work ethic, attention to detail and the ability to handle multiple projects at once are essential.
 Enthusiasm for our various programs, passion for the artists we support and an interest in producing are highly encouraged.